Dong-Chen-1031/pyturnstile/README.md

 ### Response Object

 > [!NOTE]
-> For more details on all response fields, see the [Cloudflare Turnstile documentation](https://developers.cloudflare.com/turnstile/get-started/server-side-validation/#response-fields)
+> For more details on all response fields, see the [Cloudflare documentation](https://developers.cloudflare.com/turnstile/get-started/server-side-validation/#response-fields)

 The `TurnstileResponse` object contains: